matter-labs/zksync/docs/protocol.md

 - `_nftCreatorAccountId`: Creator id of NFT (optional, only for NFT)
 - `_nftCreatorAddress`: Creator Address of NFT (optional, only for NFT)
 - `_nftSerialId`: Serial ID of NFT (optional, only for NFT)
-- `_nftContentHash`: Unique identifier of the NFT represented as a 32-byte hex string
+- `_nftContentHash`: Identifier of the NFT represented as a 32-byte hex string
 - `_proof`: Proof that user funds are present in the account tree

 ##### Cancel outstanding deposits